Theush2022/Bury-St-Edmunds-Abbey/README.md

 Steps for deployment/publishing on the GitHub were as follow:

-    1. **"Settings"** on the repository
+    1. "Settings" on the project repository
-    2. **"Pagesce"** of "GitHub Pages" selected *master for Branch* and saved it
+    2. "Pages" then scroll to source then ensure "Main" selected as branch then save.
-    3. The website was published on GitHub Pages and the link was provided in the same section.
+    3. The website is then published and the link made available on the same Github page.